2022 Olympic Medal Count: Here's the Latest Ranking and Where Team USA Stands

 2022 Olympic Medal Count: Here's the Latest Ranking and Where Team USA Stands originally appeared on NBC Sports Chicago

-Team USA scored big Friday night in the 2022 Winter Olympics, but was it enough to put them back on the leader board?
+Team USA continued to add to its medal count at the 2022 Winter Olympics, but was it enough to lift them higher on the leaderboard?

-The U.S. started off with a gold medal drought that finally ended five days into the competition, but things were looking up as stars like Nathan Chen and Chloe Kim both scored big.
+With the help of two Chicago-area speed skaters, the U.S. scored a bronze medal in the men’s team pursuit overnight.

-Day 7 wasn’t as kind to Team USA, as it failed to bring home a single medal.
-On Friday night, however, the U.S. took home yet another gold.
+The U.S. is up to seven golds, seven silvers and four bronzes so far in Beijing, with even more medals expected this week.

 Over 300 medals will be awarded to Olympians participating in the 2022 Winter Games.
 With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes will go for gold during a two-week global competition on the grandest stage.